netarchivesuite/solrwayback/README.md

 SolrWayback uses a Solr index of WARC files to support freetext search and more complex queries.
 If you do not have existing WARC files, see steps below on harvesting with wget.

+1. Copy ARC/WARC files into a folder such as: `indexing/warcs1`
+2. Start indexing:  call `indexing/warc-indexer.sh indexing/warcs1`

+The script `warc-indexer.sh` keeps track of already indexed files, so the collection can be extended by copying more WARCs into the folder and running the script again.
+Call `indexing/warc-indexer.sh -h` for usage and how to adjust the number of processes to use for indexing.

+The script `warc-indexer.sh` is not available for Windows.
+For that platform only a more primitive script is provided:

 1. Copy ARC/WARC files into folder: `indexing/warcs1`
 2. Start indexing:  call `indexing/batch_warcs1_folder.sh` (or batch_warcs1_folder.bat for windows)

 Indexing can take up to 20 minutes for 1GB warc-files.
 After indexing, the warc-files must stay in the same folder since SolrWayback is using them during playback etc.